Sondreten/MSMARCO-Rerank/readme.md

 msmarco-docdev-qrels.tsv
 msmarco-docdev-top100.tsv

+## Environment

+Your environment is expected to be an Anaconda base environment with Python version 3.6+.
+You must have elasticsearch library installed with version 7.9.1+ and have a local instance of it running on your machine.

 ## Paper

 To contemplate the code, we have written a paper regarding our implementation of our re-ranking models.
 What approaches we have chosen and why we did certain things.